14 effective tips on how to lower your blood pressure

 11. Healthy proteins

-Several studies have shown that a regular diet rich in protein has a positive impact on blood pressure.
-The quality of the proteins also plays an important role in this regard.
+Several studies have shown that a regular diet rich in high-quality protein has a positive impact on blood pressure.
+The quality of the proteins plays an important role in this regard.
 However, make sure your diet and protein sources are low phosphate foods.
-You can find a list and more detailed information about this in the article about the phosphorus-protein ratio in your Miku app.
+Also, always consider possible restrictions on your protein intake by your medical team.

 12. Drink less alcohol